zopefoundation/grok/doc/tutorial.rst

 network.
 You also need Python 2.5 (or Python 2.4) installed.

-Because Grok uses a source distribution of the Zope Toolkit libraries, you may need to install your operating system's Python "dev" package.
-You also need a working C compiler (typically ``gcc``) installed, as we compile bits of the Zope Toolkit during setup.
+Because Grok uses a source distribution of the Zope Toolkit libraries, you may need to install your operating system's Python "dev" package (``python-dev`` on Debian and Ubuntu, ``python2.5-dev`` for Python 2.5).
+You also need a working C compiler (typically ``gcc``) installed, as we compile bits of the Zope Toolkit during setup (``build-essential`` on Debian and Ubuntu).
 On Windows such a build environment is not necessary, as grokproject will download and automatically install precompiled libraries for Windows.
 Finally, you also need ``easy_install`` installed so it becomes easy to install Python packages.

 Once you are done with the prerequisites, you can install grokproject itself::